bowdens/COMP2511-project/UserStories.md

 2. The effects of the potion should last until the player either dies or completes the level.
 3. While the potion is in effect the player should be able to move over pits safely.

+### User Story 1.18: As a player, I want to respawn when the player I am controlling dies, so that I can attempt to beat the level again
+#### Priority: 3

+#### Estimate: 3

+#### Acceptance Criteria:
+1. The player must respawn at the same spot from which they started
+2. The player's inventory must be cleared and all items and objects are returned to their original positions

 ## Epic Story 2: As a designer, I want to create my own dungeon so that I or others can play my custom levels.
 ### User story 2.1: As a designer, I want to be able to give my dungeon levels a name so that I can identify them